 The Irish State currently requires anyone arriving into Ireland via Dublin Airport from a country not on the Green List – including Irish citizens - to self-isolate for 14 days after arrival.
 Self-isolation means staying indoors and completely avoiding contact with other people, according to the HSE.

-The HSE has said that arriving passengers will be asked to complete a Public Health Passenger Locator Form before they arrive in Ireland and “you may be contacted during the 14 days after you arrive in Ireland to check that you are self-isolating”.
+The HSE has said that arriving passengers must complete a Public Health Passenger Locator Form before they arrive in Ireland.
+The Irish Government has issued this form to airlines and you should receive a copy of the form before you arrive at Dublin Airport.
+The completed form must be handed to immigration officers at Passport Control.
+You may be contacted during the 14 days after you arrive in Ireland to check that you are self-isolating.